Red spider mites are one of many members of the spider mite family, Tetranychidae.

 You should apply a Neem oil solution once every 3 – 5 days to kill off adult mites and eggs and interrupt their reproductive cycle.

-When applying a Neem oil solution, be sure to spray every part of the plant, especially the leaves’ undersides.
+When applying a Neem oil solution for spider mites, be sure to spray every part of the plant, especially the leaves’ undersides.

 It’s best to apply the solution in the evening when the temperature is less than 90° degrees Fahrenheit (32° C) and where the light will not hit the plants for several hours.